Lead poisoning

 Causes

-Lead is a metal that occurs naturally in the earth's crust, but human activity — mining, burning fossil fuels and manufacturing — has caused it to become more widespread.
+Lead is a metal that occurs naturally in the earth's crust.
+Activities related to mining, burning fossil fuels and manufacturing have caused lead to become more widespread.
 Lead was also once used in paint and gasoline and is still used in batteries, solder, pipes, pottery, roofing materials and some cosmetics.

 Lead in paint